Alalilacias/it-academy/Backend Java Specialization/S2/T3/n1/README.md

   - NIF.
 - The glasses.
 In particular, about each glass:
   - The brand
-  - The graduation of each of the glasses
+  - The prescription of each of the lenses.
   - The type of frame (floating, paste or metallic)
   - The color of the frame
   - The color of each glass, and